 Of course there are multiple tribulations for Peter and his companions.
 The loveable James is taken prisoner and martyred for his faith late in the second act.
 Though accused of being a heretic James openly witnesses to his guard in prison.
 The guard accepts Jesus as Lord and is later executed together with James because of his new-found faith.
 Soon after, Peter is also jailed but soon escapes and explains it to his family and friends this way: “An angel of God appeared in my cell, woke me up, and we just walked out.”
 Unfortunately Peter’s freedom is short lived.
 He and Anna, after a brief time on the run, are captured and sentenced to death.
 The parting scene between Peter and Anna is one of the most gripping in Christian theatre.
 As the music swells and segues into a reprise of “The Master Has Risen” Peter’s final speech finishes: “Tell others of the night and day difference He’s made for you.
 How He’s changed you from nothing to something, from rejected to accepted, from dead to alive in Jesus Christ!
 He is risen!
 Remember the Lord!”

 Peter is one of the great heroes of the faith.
 Simon Peter - Fisher of Men captures the essence of what made Peter great.
 Like all of us, he made plenty of mistakes.
-But, unlike many, Peter learned great lessons from those mistakes and forged through life boldly and unafraid.
+But, unlike many, Peter learned great lessons from his mistakes and forged through life boldly and unafraid.
 The audience loves a hero and Peter is right at the top of everyone’s list.
 Men and women alike relate to Peter and his wife Anna.
 Both had a tough exterior but were passionately in love with each other and with the Master.
 When Peter is torn with the decision of whether to leave Anna behind as he travels, or, to take her with him and endanger her life, the beautiful love song they sing together is proof that two people in love can work anything out if they just try.
 That song is appropriately titled, “I Belong by Your Side.”

 When performed in its entirety, Simon Peter - Fisher of Men is about 2 hours and 15 minutes long.
 The show can of course be cut back by trimming scenes and songs at the director’s discretion.